 During the latter part of the nineteenth century, key figures include Chicago based Dwight L. Moody and London based Charles Spurgeon.
 Their charismatic preaching was heard by extremely big audiences.

 A sophisticated theological point of view was articulated by Princeton theologians, between the 1850s and 1920s.
 These theologians included Archibald Alexander, B.B.
 Warfield and Charles Hodge.

-In modern times, the word ‘Evangelical’ is frequently used interchangeably with the word ‘Protestant’ in Latin America.
+For a criminal defence lawyer , in modern times the word ‘Evangelical’ is frequently used interchangeably with the word ‘Protestant’ in Latin America.
 Brazilian protestantism started with immigrants from Germany, and with American and British missionaries, during the nineteenth century.
 This followed up on attempts that were made during the 1820s.
 In 1855, Doctor Robert Reid Kalley, who was a Scottish missionary, moved to Brazil with support from Scotland’s Free Church.
 Once there, he founded the Portuguese speaking population’s first Evangelical church in 1856.
 1894 was a year marked by the arrival of Seventh day Adventists, and 1896 saw the introduction of the YMCA.